romses/Datenzwerg/docs/how_to_build.en.md

 ![The UV module](assets/images/UV-module.png)
 ![The UV module as a Fritzing schematic, showing how to connect the JST header.
 Orange to Vcc, Black to GND, Yellow to Signal](assets/images/UV-module-fritzing.png)

-#### BME280 and TVOC/eCO2 sensor
+#### BME280 und SGP30 sensor

-The BME280 and TVOC/eCO2 sensors are soldered to a 4-pin JST header.
+The BME280 and SGP30 sensors are soldered to a 4-pin JST header.
 Apply shrink tube to protect the soldering joints and reduce the likelihood of shorts.

 ![The BME module](assets/images/BME280.png)
 ![The BME module as a Fritzing schematic, showing how to connect the JST header.
 Orange to Vin, Black to GND, Yellow to SCL, Green to SDA](assets/images/BME280-fritzing.png)